Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Results

-The temperature-dependent Gibbs free energy of formation was extracted from the thermochemical data of pure substances for \ce{UO2}, \ce{B4C}, C, CO, and \ce{UB4}\autocite{Barin1989ThermochemicalData}.
+\(\Delta{G}^o(T)\) is the standard Gibbs free energy change of the reaction at temperature T. The temperature-dependent Gibbs free energy of formation was extracted from the thermochemical data of pure substances for \ce{UO2}, \ce{B4C}, C, CO, and \ce{UB4} \autocite{Barin1989ThermochemicalData}.
 This data was fitted to a first-degree polynomial, then extrapolated to the temperature range used during synthesis.
 It is hypothesized that the formation of a \ce{UB4}–\ce{UBC} composite from a \ce{UO2}, \ce{B4C}, and C feedstock proceeds via the following overall reaction in a graphite crucible:

 This is potentially a two-step reaction where the first is given by Equation (6) and the second is given as: